kyflores/kyflores.github.io/_posts/2023-10-1-quantizing.md

 First go and grab the DPU fingerprint from the Kria board if you don't have it already.
-You can run `xdputil query` _INSIDE_ the kria-runtime container after loading any of the Xilinx apps like smartvision with a DPU instantiated _OUTSIDE_ the container with `xmutil loadapp kv260-nlp-smartvision` For some reason I had to install numpy for xputil to work.
+You can run `xdputil query` _INSIDE_ the kria-runtime container after loading any of the Xilinx apps like smartvision with a DPU instantiated _OUTSIDE_ the container with `xmutil loadapp kv260-nlp-smartvision` For some reason I had to install numpy for xputil to work, not sure why it wasn't in the base image.
 In the output you should see this line, or something like it if you're not on the Kria.
 ```
 "fingerprint":"0x101000016010406"